-2014 UNHCR regional operations profile - South-West Asia
+2015 UNHCR subregional operations profile - South-West Asia

 | Overview |

-In the Islamic Republic of Iran, the primary focus will be on sector-based assistance to Afghan refugees.
-Programmes promoting education, poverty alleviation and livelihoods, in particular, will help refugees reintegrate when they return to Afghanistan.
+In the Islamic Republic of Iran, the primary focus will be on providing sector-based assistance to Afghan refugees.
+Programmes supporting the provision of health care and education, as well as livelihoods, will help refugees reintegrate upon return to Afghanistan.

-The number of refugees voluntarily repatriating from neighbouring countries has gradually declined, owing to a combination of security, political and socio-economic factors and challenges with sustainable reintegration in Afghanistan.
-In the Islamic Republic of Iran, meanwhile, refugees have been particularly affected by international sanctions, which are cutting into their livelihoods.
-Living costs for refugees have risen and UNHCR's operating costs in the country have increased due to hyperinflation.
+In the Islamic Republic of Iran, refugees have been particularly affected by international sanctions, which are affecting their livelihoods.
+Living costs for refugees have risen and UNHCR's operating costs in the country have increased due to hyper-inflation.

 | Financial information |

 The budget for Afghanistan is set at USD 134.6 million, for the Islamic Republic of Iran at USD 73.0 million and for Pakistan at USD 137.1 million.

 Afghanistan and Pakistan have both seen an increase in budgetary needs for 2014 after military operations in Pakistan's North Waziristan region led to new displacements within the country and to Afghanistan.
 These two new situations will require resources that were not planned and therefore not reflected in the 2015 budget.

 In the Islamic Republic of Iran, the overall budget will increase by 6.3 per cent during 2014 to help ensure continuity of the health insurance scheme.